denten-books/plain-text/1-metaphor.md

 which changes depending on its context?
 How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

-Dissimulation is perhaps necessary, because the reading and writing of digital data can involve processes far outside of everyday experience.
-For example, in reading data from solid state (FLASH) memory, a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].

 ![Formal structures at the site of the inscription.
 "Perspective view of a portion of a charge translating device illustrating a preferred electrical contact arrangement.
 A quantum of charge carriers, representing an information